 The Welcommon Hostel is a responsible hostel using tourism revenues to invest in social activities.
-First converted from a hospital into a refugee shelter, the building located in Exarchia is now run by the social cooperative Anemos Ananeosis, in English Wind of Renewal, which works for the promotion of social innovation, greenovation and circular economy in Athens.
+First converted from a hospital into a refugee shelter, the building located in Exarchia is now run by the social cooperative Anemos Ananeosis (Wind of Change in English), working for the promotion of social innovation, greenovation and circular economy in Athens.
 The projects accommodated and developed in the hostel support the social inclusion of refugees, ecological education and climate protection.
-With its work, Anemos Ananeosis hopes to promote alternatives solutions to social and ecological questions, while advocating for civic engagement.
+With its work, Anemos Ananeosis hopes to promote alternatives solutions to social and ecological challenges, while advocating for civic engagement.
 The existence of socially responsible accommodation in Athens is all the more important as the city is currently facing a tourism boom and a corresponding housing crisis.

-When did you start Welcommon and what was its original function?
+When did you start Welcommon and what was the building’s original function?

-We rented a former hospital, owned by a private company and left empty in 2013.
-We pay high rent but its infrastructure corresponds to our criteria for the housing of refugees.
-For the Welcommon project, we looked for a building in the city centre, as we knew the location could also favour the creation of a meeting place between the local community and the refugees.
-We tried to avoid triggering a process of exclusion by opening a housing project in the city outskirts, on the contrary, we wanted to enable the interaction between refugees and the local community and be beneficial for both groups.
+We rented a former hospital, owned by a private company that had been abandoned since 2013.
+We paid a high rent but the building’s infrastructure corresponded to our criteria for the housing of refugees.
+For the Welcommon project, we looked for a building in the city centre, as we knew the location could also favour the creation of a meeting place between the local community and refugees.
+We tried to avoid triggering a process of exclusion by opening a housing project in the outskirts of the city, on the contrary, we wanted to enable the interaction between different social and ethnic groups, to make this exchange beneficial for both refugees and locals.
 Moreover, we were looking for a building big enough to feature both housing and rooms for social inclusion activities.

 What type of activities have been held in Welcommon?